saurabhdaware/webperf-mumbaijs/transcript.md

 | so the HTML would be on top and then head as its child
 | so we first get something called a parse tree and then eventually get a DOM tree
 | DOM tree is what we access when we use selector commands in JavaScript
-| CSS also goes through a very similar process where we have CSS text and eventually tokeninzation of CSS happens
+| CSS also goes through a very similar process where we have CSS text and eventually tokenization of CSS happens
 | and CSS forms something called C S S O M, which is CSS Object Model $wait2s

 || This is what a CSSOM tree looks like, $wait5s
 | so we have body and it's styles, then a div and its styles

 || $wait5s
-| Now we got CSSOM Tree and DOM Tree, These trees are merged to form render tree
+| Now we got CSSOM Tree and DOM Tree, These trees are merged to form a render tree
-| Render tree has all the information about the styles and dom
+| Render tree has all the information about the styles and dom except the head, and the nodes with display:none
 | After render tree, layout happens, so it takes information about positions from render tree and lays out the elements
-| so if I have two divs with position relative, it will calculate and place the second div in its correct position
+| so if I have two divs with position relative, it will calculate and place the second div in its correct position on screen
 | then a paint happens where the elements get colors, background-colors and shadows.

-|| This is an important point $wait5s
+|| This is an important point $wait2s
 | so parsing halts when it comes across link, style and script tags.
 | Which means... if I have link rel=stylesheet in head, the parser is going to stop there, fetch the css, wait for response and then continue.
-| Same if JavaScript, it will fetch the javascript, execute it and then it will continue.
+| Same with JavaScript, it will fetch the javascript, execute it and then it will continue.

-|| Now, from the point a user hits enter on typing URL, to the formation of render tree and then layout happening and then paint and eventually getting first paint
+|| Now, from the point a user types URL and hits enter to the formation of render tree and then layout and then paint and eventually getting first paint
 | This is what our users see
 | a blank white page
 | White pages are a bad user experience
 | they don't tell anything
 | is my website loading? did it fail? my laptop crashed? are we in galactic simulation which just stopped working? nobody knows...
 | So... we have to do something to get the first paint as quick as possible
-| Also, anything is better than white page.. blue screen, pink screen, anything!
+| Also, anything is better than white page.. anything! a blue screen or a pink screen or a yellow screen or, anything!

 || So we have three challenges to solve,
 | Let's see how we can defer CSS first

 || We'll do something called a 'Quick First Paint' hack
-| by the way, I named them so there isn't anything of this name
+| by the way, I named them so there isn't anything called a 'Quick First Paint' Hack

 || Let's do some live coding!